 After finishing school and internships we decided to take the first step together and go to Heartbeet.
 As a couple we lived in White Pine House, the smaller household, and built a great team with Rachel, Parker and Ann.
 We learned what it meant to keep a household; cooking, cleaning, gardening and especially caring for the other members.

-Both of us loved to extend our creative skills–whether it was in the felting workshop, knitting dream catchers, or carving wooden bowls, Heartbeet provided time, space and inspiration.
+Both of us loved to extend our creative skills–whether it was in the felting studio, knitting dream catchers, or carving wooden bowls, Heartbeet provided time, space and inspiration.

-To work and live in this healthy surrounding and beautiful landscape in the middle of nature filled us with joy and thankfulness.
-Behind the daily work everybody is doing there is so much meaning and sense, it felt so good to be a needed part of the whole.
+To engage and live in this healthy surrounding and beautiful landscape in the middle of nature filled us with joy and thankfulness.
+Behind the daily activities everybody is doing there is so much meaning and sense, it felt so good to be a needed part of the whole.

 To meet community life and to live in an alternative lifestyle was so empowering.
 It gave us strength, hope and trust in thefuture.
 Everything that we learned, all the experiences we had and all the skills we gained, gave us a foundation for our dream to build a common home and family together.